Imperal Docs

 See the full manifest reference for every field.

 The contract is two-sided.
-You satisfy V14-V22+V24+V31 at build time.
-The web-kernel holds these runtime guarantees:
+You satisfy the build-time validators.
+The platform holds these runtime guarantees:

 Typed dispatch in chains